jenkstom/iSeriesPDF/README.txt

 You may need to start it up as administrator since it's a low port.
 Make sure to open firewall ports as needed.

+Please note: Some spool files do not have SCS data created correctly.
+You can view the remote queue job log to see this:

+  dspjob job(pdfsrv)

+These jobs will never print via this method because they do not have the data needed to create the output.
+But a new job created for this remote output queue should always work.
+Set the default output queue for users to this output queue and there should be no issues.